-Laboratory analyses of the 2024 groundwater samples were conducted by ACZ.
+Laboratory analyses of the 2025 groundwater samples were conducted by ACZ.
 Results of the laboratory analyses are provided in Table 2.
-The laboratory report is provided as Appendix D. Historical groundwater quality data are provided in Appendix E (updated with results through 2024).
+The laboratory report is provided as Appendix D. Historical groundwater quality data are provided in Appendix E (updated with results through 2025).

 Concentrations of metals and other constituents measured in groundwater at well MW-7 were compared to the NPLs approved by the DRMS in February 2009 and the potassium to sodium ratio NPL (0.5) approved by the DRMS in February 2015 (see Section 1.3.5).
-All concentrations were below the NPLs.
-Pursuant to recent discussions with DRMS, the NPL for iron will be based on dissolved rather than total concentrations.
-DRMS agreed that the WQCC drinking water standard for dissolved iron of 0.3 mg/l, as established in Regulation No. 41 - The Basic Standards for Groundwater (CDPHE 2008), will be used as the NPL at MW-7 moving forward.
-The dissolved iron concentration in the March 2024 sample was 0.224 mg/L. AS such, sampling of MW-7 will remain on an annual schedule.
+All concentrations in the March 2025 sample were below the NPLs.
+As such, sampling of MW-7 will remain on an annual schedule.